What Remains

 We live like sculptors.

-Michelangelo supposedly said he just removed everything that wasn’t David.3 The line is probably not a direct quote.
-But it works because it’s structurally true.
+Michelangelo supposedly said he just removed everything that wasn’t David.3 The line is probably not a direct quote, but it works because it’s structurally true.

 It means the path to the positive runs through the negative.